-The equipment needed to make bagels are very simple though there might be a few item you don’t have.
-Such as a Bagel Boards, Baking Stone, and Baking Peel.
-The baking stone I recommend is the “Old Stone Oven Rectangular Pizza Stone”, 14 1/2″ x 16 1/2″ and can be order on Amazon along with a baking peel.
+The equipment needed to make bagels are very simple though there might be a few items you don’t have.
+Such as Bagel Boards, Baking Stone, and Baking Peel.
+The baking stone I recommend is the “Old Stone Oven Rectangular Pizza Stone”, 14 1/2″ x 16 1/2″ and can be ordered on Amazon along with a baking peel.
 The Bagel Boards are something you can make with a very small investment and a little Arts and Craft project on your part.
 The instructions to make the Bagel Boards are below:

 As with all baking I recommend you weigh your ingredients.
 This will give you consistent results each and every time.
 Investing in a good electronic scale will take your baking to the next level.
 You’ll find there will not be variations that can occur as with measuring by volume.

 Making Bagel Boards:

 - Untreated Wood 2″ x 4″; 3 pieces, 16-inches in length (Check the scraps box at the lumber yard.
 Most Large Home improvement centers will cut the pieces to length for you for free or a nominal fee.)